Jakus23/non/README.md

 Terminal
 --------

 You sometimes have records of your frames.
-It is to group cases to a specific frame.
+It is to group cases of a frame.

 Let's use person for this example...
 ```